 The Commission on the Environment sets policy for the Department of the Environment and advises the mayor and Board of Supervisors on environmental matters.
 Appointed by the mayor, the seven-member commission develops policies and programs in recycling, toxics reduction, environmental justice, energy efficiency, commute alternatives, climate change, and the city's urban forest.

-- Agendas, notices, and minutes from April 2012 to present
+- Agendas, notices, and minutes (April 2012 to present)

-- Past meeting agendas and minutes
+- Archived agendas and minutes (prior to April 2012)

 - Commission Bylaws